TNB Theatre School Policies

 TNB Theatre School Instructors

 TNB Theatre School instructors are carefully vetted for qualifications as well as vulnerable sector background checks.
 Each instructor is provided with school policies, best practices, and guidelines for maintaining a positive learning environment.
-Each instructor will self-monitor for symptoms of COVID-19 and will undergo a temperature check and COVID-19 questionnaire before each class.

 Confidentiality & Privacy